2021 Oklahoma State Cowboys baseball team

-The 2021 Oklahoma State Cowboys baseball team will represent Oklahoma State University during the 2021 NCAA Division I baseball season.
-The Cowboys play their home games at O'Brate Stadium as a member of the Big 12 Conference.
-They are led by head coach Josh Holliday, in his 9th season at Oklahoma State.
+The 2021 Oklahoma State Cowboys baseball team represented Oklahoma State University during the 2021 NCAA Division I baseball season.
+The Cowboys played their home games at O'Brate Stadium as a member of the Big 12 Conference.
+They were led by head coach Josh Holliday, in his 9th season at Oklahoma State.

-This will be the program's first season at O'Brate Stadium, after the 2020 season was canceled prior to the opening game at the ballpark due to the COVID-19 pandemic.
+This was the program's first season at O'Brate Stadium, after the 2020 season was canceled prior to the opening game at the ballpark due to the COVID-19 pandemic.

 Previous season

 The 2020 Oklahoma State Cowboys baseball team notched a 13–5 record in February and early March; however, the remainder of the season was abruptly halted on March 13, 2020, when the Big 12 Conference canceled the remainder of the athletics season due to the Coronavirus pandemic.